kieckhafer/fantasy-f1/fantasy-f1-rules-and-regulations.md

 >
 >George Russell finishes in 7th position (P7), and and Kimi Antonelli finishes in 8th position (P8).
 The average finishing position is (7 + 8) / 2 = P7.5.
 >
->Even though an individual Ferrari driver finished in the highest position, by team average, Mercedes wouuld win this bonus.
+>Even though an individual Ferrari driver finished in the highest position, by constructor average, Mercedes would win this bonus.

 #### Double Podium

-= 50 points awarded for a team that finishes with a doublle podium.
+= 50 points awarded for a constructor that finishes with a doublle podium.
 This will not be awarded every race.

 #### Carnage Bonus (Constructor)